Waiʻanae Coast Comprehensive Health Center: Continuing history/heritage, 2001–2007

-2003: After contracting out pharmacy services for many years, the health center decided to operate its own pharmacy – Wai‘anae Professional Pharmacy.
+2003: After contracting out pharmacy services for many years, the health center decided to operate its own pharmacy – Waiʻanae Professional Pharmacy.
 The health center was visited by top federal officials from the Department of Health and Human Services, including Dr. Sam Shekar, assistant surgeon general and Elizabeth "Betty" Duke, administrator for the Health Resources and Services Administration.
 The Honolulu Club generously donated state-of-the-art exercise machines to the health center.
 The ten FreeMotion Fitness strength training machines are included as part of the Integrative Health Lifestyle Enhancement Program.
-The health center is the first community health center in the state of Hawai‘i to implement an electronic medical record system.
+The health center is the first community health center in the state of Hawaiʻi to implement an electronic medical record system.
 Two hale, built by master hale builder Francis Senenci of Hana Maui, completed on the grounds of the health center.
-Hale Ho‘ola O Wai‘anae, a traditional Hawaiian hale, is used by Native Hawaiian healing practitioners.
+Hale Hoʻola O Waiʻanae, a traditional Hawaiian hale, is used by Native Hawaiian healing practitioners.
 Hale Halawai is located in the garden area and used as a gathering/meeting area.
-The 2nd Annual Wai‘anae Conference on Primary Care and Board Leadership Development was attended by 200 individuals from Hawai‘i, the continental United States and the Pacific.
+The 2nd Annual Waiʻanae Conference on Primary Care and Board Leadership Development was attended by 200 individuals from Hawaiʻi, the continental United States and the Pacific.

 2004: The health center won the Leadership Award for Non-Profit Corporations in Hawaii.
 The award, presented by Pacific Business News, recognized the health center for maintaining a positive financial position for many years by continuously increasing productivity, developing revenue generating services, initiating technological innovations and promoting community involvement.
 The KidFit program established by Preventive Health Department to address growing obesity rates among children.
 The program includes fun physical activities such as kick-boxing, weight-strength training, cardio-dance, relay races, etc. Pearl City Adult Day Care Center opens at the Pearl City Hongwanji.
-This adult day care site is the largest of the other four sites which are located in Wai‘anae, ‘Ālewa Heights, Waialua and Wahiawa.
+This adult day care site is the largest of the other four sites which are located in Waiʻanae, ʻĀlewa Heights, Waialua and Wahiawa.